arkitektio/kabinet/README.md

 a repo on github.
 Repositories are online collections of various Apps (in various releases and flaovurs), that can be used to deploy containers running these apps.

 More info to come soon.
+Stay tuned.